Pointer States in the Born-Markov approximation: Introduction

-In this work we build a general framework for finding approximately stable states of open dynamics in the intermediary regime.
-We do so under a broad assumption of an existence of some group structure behind the dynamics, which is insensitive to the type of the environment, i.e. spin or boson, as long as it is thermal.
-This assumption is broad enough to cover, among others, the canonical models of decoherence \cite{Schlosshauer2007}.
-We analyze in detail the case of a compact, semi-simple group, but the method applies to other group structures.
-In fact, we show that the approximate pointer states, obtained in Ref. \cite{Zurek2003}, can be derived readily from our construction.
-We explicitly derive general conditions defining approximate pointer states and although they are formulated using uncertainties, they are in general different from the generalized coherent states.
-In particular, approximate pointers depend on physical parameters such as temperature.
-This is a surprising result, showing a discrepancy between the traditionally, and somewhat abstractly, defined ``states closest to the classical" as states minimizing uncertainty principles, and states singled out by a broad class of realistic dynamics.
-In this light, we re-examine the coherent states result of \cite{Zurek1993} and show that it is an exception rather than a rule due to an underlying specific group structure.
-Further, as an example, we analyze the spin-spin model \cite{Schlosshauer2007} for the spin $J=1$ and find explicitly the approximate pointer states.
+In this work we derive a general framework for finding pointer states in the Born-Markov approximation with a linear coupling.
+We do so under a broad assumption of an existence of some Lie group structure behind the dynamics, which covers, among others, the canonical models of decoherence \cite{Schlosshauer2007}.
+We analyze in detail the case of a compact, semi-simple group, but our method applies to other groups too as we show on the QBM example of \cite{Zurek1993}.
+The resulting conditions take form of an optimization problem involving sum of variances of certain operators and are in general different from the ones defining coherent states for the group, confirming that open dynamics selects its own robust states, different from the static minimal uncertainty principle (cf. \cite{Boixo2007}).
+As a concrete example, we apply our method to thermal spin models with arbitrary spin-$J$ central systems interacting with either bosonic or spin environments.
+For $J=1$ we explicitly find the pointer states.

+The use of the Born-Markov rather than the GKLS approach can be criticized on the ground that it lacks complete-positivity, which has been a matter of an ongoing debate (see e.g. \cite{Winczewski2021, Tupkary2022} and the references therein), despite the immense predictive power of the former \cite{Schlosshauer2007}.
+We use the Born-Markov equation as it allows for a more direct connection with the underlying microscopic model by avoiding the secular approximation \cite{Breuer2002} and the associated problems \cite{Tupkary2022}.
+We stress that is not our aim to add to the debate but rather to exploit the potential of the Born-Markov equation in a search for pointer states.